Children & Youth

 Strategic conversations bringing together NGOs, donors, and policymakers to address funding priorities and key challenges facing the mental health space in the anti-trafficking sector.

-Research, lessons, and emerging trends shaping the future of mental health practice within the anti-trafficking field.
+Research, lessons, and emerging trends shaping the future of mental health practice within the anti-trafficking & humanitarian sector.

-MHAT is intentionally positioned as a key year-end gathering for the anti-trafficking sector, creating space for reflection, restoration, and advanced mental health learning through curated masterclasses and practitioner-focused wellness sessions.
+MHAT is intentionally positioned as a key year-end gathering for the humanitarian sector, creating space for reflection, restoration, and advanced mental health learning through curated masterclasses and practitioner-focused wellness sessions.

 The MHAT Global Conference offers four distinct professional streams, each designed to provide targeted mental health insights and practical strategies for diverse roles within the anti-trafficking sector.